 - Have strong mentoring and preceptor programs to ease the transition for new nursing school graduates

 - Highlight the company’s (or hospital’s) career-advancement resources

 - Enhance company culture by instituting a zero-tolerance policy for hazing

 National Association for Home Care & Hospice (NAHC)

 Suggestions: Home healthcare experts said recruiters must focus on best practices in staff recruitment and retention and understanding employment trends in the industry.
 The experts recommend recruiters perform strategic planning analyses of the hiring organization before bringing in job candidates.
-The analysis should review the organization’s strengths, weaknesses, opportunities and threats to the business model, also called a SWOT analysis.
-Nurse leaders in charge of hiring should consider the following for the recruiting analysis:
+The analysis should review the organization’s strengths, weaknesses, opportunities, and threats to the business model, also called a SWOT analysis.
+Nurse leaders in charge of hiring should consider these issues for the recruiting analysis:

 - Organization reputation